fast01/ios-push-service/README.md

 Compile ios-push-service
 ------------------------

-* Install boost-bjam on your system.
-You can download last version of boost source package from http://www.boost.org
+Install boost-bjam on your system.
+You can download last version of boost source package from http://www.boost.org and use boost-bjam to compile io-push-service

-* Use boost-bjam to compile io-push-service bjam toolset=gcc
+    bjam toolset=gcc